IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 Setting the `Resolution` property to a higher value will improve performance, but it will lower the graphical fidelity of lines of plotted series.
 As such, it can be increased up until the fidelity is unacceptable.

-This code snippet shows how to decrease resolution in the $PlatformShort$ charts.
+This code snippet shows how to decrease resolution in the $Platform$ charts.

 ```razor
 // on CategoryChart or FinancialChart: